 56. TSOH Investment Research Service ($192K/year)

 Alex Morris (from Davie, FL, USA) started TSOH Investment Research Service almost 2 years ago.

 My name is Alex Morris, and I run the TSOH Investment Research service.
 Before launch, I spent a decade working in the investment advisory (RIA) business as an equities research analyst.
 Years of experience in the RIA business helped me to see, firsthand, how much of finance is shrouded with a somewhat false sense of expertise, as well as the overwhelming influence of the advisors’ / investment managers’ incentives (retaining / growing AUM and sustaining a large recurring fee base), which leads to questionable long-term decision-making.
 With my service, I provide complete transparency into the investment philosophy, research process, and long-term outcomes of an experienced equities analyst and CFA Charterholder.

 The research service has grown steadily over the past 13 months; as of May 2022, it now generates ~$17,000 per month in subscription revenues (after accounting for Substack’s cut).

 57. Sustainably Chic ($72K/year)

-Natalie Kay Smith (from Jacksonville, FL, USA) started Sustainably Chic about 8 years ago.
+Natalie Kay Smith (from Jacksonville, FL, USA) started Sustainably Chic over 8 years ago.

 Hi!
 My name is Natalie, and I help people build conscious wardrobes through my blog Sustainably Chic.
 It’s the ultimate destination for everything in a sustainable fashion.
 From learning what it is to brands who produce it, you can find all of that information on my blog.
 Sustainably Chic is here to show you fashion can exist responsibly.